oeway/deno-app-engine/CONFIG.md

-# Deno Code Interpreter Configuration
+# Deno App Engine Configuration

-This document describes the environment variables used to configure the Deno Code Interpreter's kernel manager.
+This document describes the environment variables used to configure the Deno App Engine's kernel manager.

 ## Kernel Security Configuration